ubc-library-rc/damage/docs/how_to_use_gui_damage.md

 ## Installation

-For all versions of **Damage**, download the latest release for your platform from the [Github releases page](https://github.com/ubc-library-rc/fcheck/releases).
+For all versions of **Damage**, download the latest release for your platform from the [Github releases page](https://github.com/ubc-library-rc/damage/releases).
 Note that releases for all architectures are not available.
-Notably, there are no versions for Apple M1 processors nor ARM architecture at the present time.

 Ironically, **Damage** could check the integrity of your download by verifying its checksum.
 If you wish to do so (and it's good practice to do so), you could use the **damage** command line tool or another utility such as **openssl**.

+## Using the precompiled binary files

+The precompiled versions are just "normal" programs.
+The command line utility is not included.
+See the [the note](#) if you've installed with `pipx` or `pip`.

 ### For Microsoft Windows

 The Windows application is a portable file; it does not require installation.
-Simply unzip it and run **Damage.exe**.
-Note that the console utility, if it's installed is called **damage.exe** and the application is called **Damage.exe**, with an uppercase D. On most Windows computers, this is a distinction with out a difference.
-You should ensure that only one of the applications, usually **damage.exe**, is on your `%PATH%`.
+Simply unzip it and run **damage.exe**.
+Move it to wherever you like; the `Program Files` directory is a common choice.
 ### For MacOS

 Double-click the DMG file, and it should automatically appear in a Finder window.
 Drag the icon to the Applications folder.
 If, for some reason, you don't want to put it in the Applications folder, you can drag it somewhere else.

 Note that the developer(s) of **Damage** do not have an Apple developer account.
 This means that you may recive a warning about an unidentified developer as per this page: <https://support.apple.com/en-ca/guide/mac-help/mh40616/mac>.
 To start the application (for the first time only), you may have to right click on the application, select **Open** then agree to the conditions.

-You can, of course, disagree, but that would defeat the purpose of downloading it.
+Or whatever it is Apple decide to do, because it changes from release to release.

 ### For Linux

+I no longer have an x86_64 or AMD64 processor Linux OS, so there is no guarantee that Linux will be represented as a download.
+Such is life.

 Unzip the download.
 Like the Windows utility, it is a single file.
 Traditionally, you can place that file in `/usr/local/bin` or `opt/bin`, or if that is not a solution, another user-centred location is `~/.local/bin`.

 ## Usage